Mercedes-Benz O405: Serbia

-In 2000, the city of Berlin donated Mercedes Benz O405, O405G and O405N.
+In 2000, the city of Berlin donated Mercedes-Benz O405, O405G and O405N.
 The O405G was scrapped in 2012, the O405N in 2017, and the O405 in 2019 along with the FAP A-537 bus that was on the same chassis.

 Singapore

 Singapore Bus Services ordered 700 Mercedes-Benz O405 to replace its first batch of Mercedes-Benz OF1413s between 1990 and 1992.
-They were bodied by Alexander PS and Duple Metsec (OAC (original air-con) and NAC (non-aircon)).
-The non air-con buses were later converted to air-con buses in 1998–99.
+They were bodied by Alexander PS and Duple Metsec (Original air-con and non air-con).
+The non air-con buses were later converted to air-con buses in 1998–1999.
+They were powered by OM447h engine (11,967cc) and Mercedes W3E 110/2.2R 3-speed gearbox.

 All were withdrawn from 1 March 2008 to 3 June 2011 with all replaced by Scania K230UB.
-A few O405s were shipped to Thailand and were rebodied whereas the rest of them were scrapped; one unit, SBS468K, was converted into a "Molly" mobile library registered as XD2037B by the National Library Board but has since been replaced by an ex-SBS Transit Volvo B10M in 2012.
+A few O405s were shipped to Thailand and were rebodied whereas the rest of them were scrapped; one unit, SBS468K was converted into a "Molly" mobile library registered as XD2037B by the National Library Board but has since been replaced by former SBS Transit Volvo B10M in 2012.

 Trans-Island Bus Services bought Mercedes-Benz O405 with Hispano Carrocera (both with and without air-con, although the latter was retrofitted with air-con later on) and Volgren CR221 bodies to replace the ageing Hino RK176, Nissan Diesel U31F and Hino HT228KA from 1994 to 1999.
+As there were large bus purchases under Trans-Island Bus Services (TIBS) and the need to simplify the fleet under SMRT Buses, all O405 Hispano buses are extended by 2 years.
 All Mercedes-Benz O405 with Hispano Carrocera bodywork had been retired by 25 September 2016.
-The Volgren-bodied O405s on the other hand were used as permanent training buses, only fully retiring by late February 2017.
-TIBS also procured various batches of bendy buses (Hispano Mark 1, Hispano Mark 2, Pininfarina-designed Hispano Habit and Volgren CR221) bodies between 1996 and 2004.
-All buses were retired on 1st December 2020, in line with LTA's directive of removing non-wheelchair accessible buses from revenue service.
+The Volgren-bodied O405s on the other hand were used as permanent training buses, only fully retired by February 2017.
+Also powered by the intercooled OM447hLA engine (11,967cc) and ZF Ecomat 4HP 500 4-speed transmission.

+TIBS also procured various batches of articulated buses (Hispano Mark 1, Hispano Mark 2 (Hispano Citaro), Pininfarina-designed Hispano Carrocera Habit and Volgren CR221L) bodies between 1996 and 2004.
+As the bendy buses were unsuitable in both London and Singapore climate, only 40 MAN NG363F A24 bendy buses replaced these articulated buses, and all the remaining were retired by 30 November 2020.
+One articulated bus, TIB1238H has been preserved at Woodlands Bus Depot (WLDEP).
+All articulated O405 buses are fitted with a ZF Ecomat 4HP 590 4-speed transmission and underfloor air-conditioning was supplied by Konvekta. while articulated O405 Volgren CR221 and Hispano Habit units were fitted with a Voith DIWA 863.3 3-speed automatic gearbox and underfloor air-conditioning supplied by Hispacold (with exception of TIB1024H).

+These Mercedes-Benz O405G buses they are designed for nicknames such as Spanish company Box for the other TIBS/SMRT Mercedes-Benz O405 units (rigid) and an Italian company Habit Pininfarina-designed on the Hispano bodywork bearing as the Hispano Mark 3. while Hispano Mark 2 (Hispano Citaro) and Volgren CR221L bodied O405G units is there no nickname for such as feature.